teateatea/heartbreaker/A/B/C/Rules/Combat Actions.md

 If that Creature hasn't taken the readied action by the time they are nominated again, they lose that readied action (but may ready it again if they wish).

 If multiple Creatures specify the same trigger condition, roll initiative when the trigger condition occurs.
-The Creatures may choose to take their readied action in order from highest to lowest.
+In order from highest to lowest, each Creature may choose to take their readied action.

 Note that a Creature taking a readied action is still not the Active Creature, and does not nominate the next Creature when their action is completed.